 Bullying is any behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
+Our complete anti bullying policy can be found on the policies and documentation page here.

 Bullying can occur through several types of anti-social behaviour.
 It can include but is not limited to: